ykz0608/ykz0608/README.md

 - 👋 Hi, I’m @ykz0608
 - 👀 I’m interested in Gaming
 - 🌱 I’m currently learning python and data science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me :yongkahzin@gmail.com

 <!---
 ykz0608/ykz0608 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.